 The capital allocation assessment processes and procedures are encapsulated within the Group's Capital Allocation Policy.

 The Policy contains a set of the principles used as the framework for growth, two of which are particularly relevant to the current economic cycle and this report.
 These are as follows:

-- The Group is able to maintain a strong and conservative balance sheet that provides the flexibility to facilitate growth whilst protecting the business from the financial risks inherent in cyclic business segments such as bulk commodities, particularly iron ore. - Excess free cash is returned to shareholders when the following environment exists: - the Group's cash balance is significantly above its future needs; - external debt has been repaid; - the business environment does not indicate a stable or growth trend; and - there are a limited number of potential projects which can foreseeably meet the Group's growth targets.
+- The Group is able to maintain a strong and conservative balance sheet that provides the flexibility to facilitate growth whilst protecting the business from the financial risks inherent in cyclic business segments such as bulk commodities, particularly iron ore. - Excess free cash is returned to shareholders when the following environment exists: - o the Group's cash balance is significantly above its future needs; - o external debt has been repaid; - o the business environment does not indicate a stable or growth trend; and - o there are a limited number of potential projects which can foreseeably meet the Group's growth targets.

-Further detailed commentary on the Capital Allocation Policy has been provided in the Managing Director's report in this Annual Report.
+Further detailed commentary on the Capital Allocation Policy will be provided with the 2015 full Annual Report due for publication in September 2015.